mckinnondave/Graigslist/planning/user-requirements.md

 [] As a user, I want to land on the homepage and see categories and featured items.
 [] As a user, I expect a search bar and be able to search for an item(s).
+[] As a user, I should be able to create an account.
 [] As a user, I expect there to be a featured items list.
 [] As a user, I want to be able to click on a category and be redirected to that category's page.
 [] As a user, I expect the logo to send me home.